back to top

 Access items in a set

-If we want to access the elements in a set, we can use a loop to iterate all the elements.
+To access the elements in a set, we can use a loop to iterate over all the elements.

-In this example, we will create two sets.
-One set with 5 integer elements and the other set with 5 string elements and display using for loop.
+Example: In this example, we will create two sets.
+One set with 5 integer elements and the other set with 5 string elements, and display using a for loop.

 #create a set with five integers